AnyLog-co/documentation/background processes.md

 ## SMTP Client

-The ***SMTP Client*** process initiates an SMTP client allowing to support email amd sms messages using the Simple Mail Transfer Protocol (SMTP).
+The ***SMTP Client*** process initiates an SMTP client facilitating emails amd SMS messages using the Simple Mail Transfer Protocol (SMTP).
+Sending emails and SMS messages serves to alert and monitor the status of nodes and the data hosted by nodes.
+Details on how emails and SMS messages are triggered ate available in the [Alerts and Monitoring](https://github.com/AnyLog-co/documentation/blob/master/alerts%20and%20monitoring.md#alerts-and-monitoring) section,

 The following command initiates the SMTP client:
 <pre>